lmazure/SimpleLlmTool/README.md

 - `apiKey`: the API key

 The following helpers are available:
+- `convertStringToJsonString` (string): converts a string to a JSON string (including the start and end double quotes) by escaping the special characters
 - to be used on `messages.role`
     - `isSystem` (boolean): tests if this is a system message (a.k.a system prompt)
     - `isUser` (boolean): tests if this is a user message (a.k.a user prompt)